fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_no_dmg_to_incap/readme.md

 * <details><summary>How does it work?</summary>

 	* All special infected can not do damage to incapacitated survivors with claw
 		* Hunter unable to pounce incapacitated survivors
 		* Boomer unable to puke incapacitated survivors
 		* Tank can not do damage to incapacitated survivors with hittable car or punch
+	* Players hanging from ledge are also included
 	* To control each special infected, modify file: [data/l4d_no_dmg_to_incap.cfg](data/l4d_no_dmg_to_incap.cfg)
 		* Manual in this file, click for mor details
 </details>